Mirantis/virtlet/docs/docs/dev/build-tool.md

 Updates the generated Go files except for bindata.
 Run this command if you modify Virtlet CRD structs.

-### update-docs

-Updates the documentation on virtletctl an the Virtlet config.

 ### e2e

 Runs Virtlet e2e tests against the currently running DIND cluster.